 RWA participates in numerous grant programs, which are governed by various rules and regulations of the grantor agencies.
 Costs charged to the respective grant programs are subject to audit and adjustments by the grantor agencies.
-Therefore, to the extent that RWA has not complied with the rules and regulations governing the grants, refunds of any money received may be required and the collectability of any related receivable at June 30, 2022 may be impaired.
+Therefore, to the extent that RWA has not complied with the rules and regulations governing the grants, refunds of any money received may be required and the collectability of any related receivable at June 30, 2023 and 2022 may be impaired.
 In the opinion of RWA's management, there are no significant contingent liabilities relating to compliance with the rules and regulations governing the respective grants.
 Therefore, no provision has been recorded in the accompanying basic financial statements for such contingencies.

-According to the voluntary grant agreements with the California Department of Water Resources (DWR), five to ten percent of the eligible grant award payment is withheld until program completion.
+RWA entered into voluntary grant agreements with the California Department of Water Resources (DWR), five to ten percent of the eligible grant award payment is withheld until program completion.
 Program completion is considered an eligibility requirement.
 Since these retention payments are withheld until the program is complete, the revenues related to these eligible and allowable costs are not reflected in the financial statements until the program is complete.
 Once the retention is received, RWA will then pay the program participants for the eligible costs incurred.
 This contingent grant award revenue and the related liability to program participants is estimated at \$72,997 at June 30, 2022, and is not currently reflected in the financial statements.
+There was no contingent grant award revenue and related liability to program participants at June 30, 2023.